 Most require additional steps in the visualization workflow.
 For example, if any changes are made within the rendering software itself, then these are not replicated in the source model.
 They have to be manually added, leading to a duplication of work that can slow down the design process.

-Enscape, on the other hand, is a real-time rendering plugin that is 100% integrated into the design application.
+Enscape, on the other hand, is a real-time rendering plugin that is 100% integrated into the design modeling application.
 As you model, you can see your project as a rendered 3D visualization that you can navigate and explore.

-Any changes made in Enscape (such as adding materials or assets), are synced back to the CAD or BIM model in real time, saving you having to manually make those changes to your original project.
+Any changes made in Enscape (such as adding materials or assets), are synced back to the CAD or BIM model in real time, saving you from having to manually make those changes to your original project.
 This is particularly useful as you can work with a single source of truth and don’t need to worry about version control.

 Enscape rendering, courtesy of Adriana Lacruz of Lacruz Design Studio